The Subdial Logo

 (suh-RAM-ik)

-Ceramic is a high-tech, scratch-resistant material often used in watch cases and bezels for its durability, lightweight feel, and resistance to fading.
+High-tech, scratch-resistant material used in watch cases and bezels for exceptional durability, lightweight comfort, and fade resistance.

 ADVERTISEMENT